 Any bacteria that is found in the nose, mouth, and throat can cause an ear infection.
 Two of the most common bacteria seen in middle ears are Hemophilus influenzae ("Hib" or "H. flu" -- but it doesn't have a lot to do with the flu) and Streptococcus pneumoniae or "pneumococcus" (which does often cause pneumonia -- and other things as well).
-We have vaccines against both of these bacteria, and they help prevent some ear infections -- in the 20 years or so since we started giving HiB vaccine, we have seen fewer and fewer HiB-related ear infections, and the pneumococcus vaccine seems so far to be cutting down on pneumococcal ear infections as well, and the newer pneumococcus vaccine, which immunises against 13 different strains of pneumococcus rather then the seven strains of the first vaccine, has cut down the number of kids with otitis even more.
+We have vaccines against both of these bacteria, and they help prevent some ear infections.
+In the 20 years or so since we started giving HiB vaccine, we have seen fewer and fewer HiB-related ear infections.
+The pneumococcus vaccine seems so far to be cutting down on pneumococcal ear infections as well, and the newer pneumococcus vaccine, which immunises against 13 different strains of pneumococcus rather then the seven strains of the first vaccine, has cut down the number of kids with otitis even more.

 The second approach uses decongestants to reduce the mucous membrane inflammation.
 This should open up the tubes so the fluid can drain more easily.
 Unfortunately, studies have shown that decongestants aren't as good as opening up blocked tubes as we previously thought they were.